DanielRodriguez-SS/reqease/README.md

 ### Example 2: Using get With Custom Headers:

-In this example, we specify custom headers for the GET request, including a `User-Agent` and `Accept` header.
+In this example, we specify custom headers for the GET request, including a `Authorization` and `Accept` header.

 ```python
 import reqease